Purshow/Awesome-LVLM-Hallucination/readme.md

 - A Survey of Hallucination in “Large” Foundation Models
 ### Interesting topic:
 ## Contrastive decoding： (vcd同款方法)
-1. Hallucinations of Large Language Models through Induced Hallucinations
+1. Hallucinations of Large Language Models through Induced Halluctions
 2. Contrastive Decoding: Open-ended Text Generation as Optimization
-3. Trusting Your Evidence: Hallucinate Less with Context-aware Decoding 4.SH2: Self-Highlighted Hesitation Helps You Decode More Truthfully
+3. Trusting Your Evidence: Hallucinate Less with Context-aware Decoding
+4. SH2: Self-Highlighted Hesitation Helps You Decode More Truthfully

 ## Acknowledgments